A content item that supports different statuses implements

 Status that specifies the current status of the content version.
 A content version can have one of the following different statuses:

-CheckedIn– The version is approved and ready for publish
+- CheckedIn – The version is approved and ready for publishing

-DelayedPublish– The version will be automatically published at a future date and time
+- DelayedPublish – The version is automatically published at a future date and time

-PreviouslyPublished– The version has been published but is now replaced with a different version
+- PreviouslyPublished – The version was published but is now replaced with a different version

 A state transition can programmatically be specified by parameter